Jamesits/BrainPower/README.md

 Mounting holes for the router are ⌀3.7mm holes, you can use M3 hexagonal column and screws.
 Mount the router on the B side of the PCB (the side with the "KICK" characters) to comply with PCI express standard; mounting backwards also works with some caveats (reads: we never tested it).

+### PCI express I/O Bracket

 The PCI express I/O bracket mounting holes is of the same size and position as in [*PCI Express® Card Electromechanical Specification Revision 2.0*](https://members.pcisig.com/wg/PCI-SIG/document/download/8285).

-### PCI express I/O Bracket

-TBD.

 ## Acknowledgement